Our products are Sold at veterinary practices and pharmacies.

 I – Interaction changes

 The way your dog relates to you and to other pets shifts.
 Some dogs pull back: less interest in greeting you at the door, less cuddling, less play.
 Others go the opposite way and become newly clingy and anxious when you are out of sight.
 A few get irritable or snappy in ways that are out of character, which can be frightening if there are kids or other dogs in the house.
-Sudden aggression can be a dementia sign too, and we cover that here: can biting be a symptom of doggy dementia?
+Sudden aggression can be a dementia sign too.

 S – Sleep-wake cycle changes